leadership

 If you are a matured employee and the next appraisal meeting is looming, or maybe your next job interview, then there are many offers to improve your leadership skills, in order to progress in your career: tons of literature is filling the shelves, many training facilities offer appropriate courses and there always is the possibility to follow a specialized MBA, depending on the urgency and the size of your wallet…

+The questions got stuck in my mind: why do we ask for this quality, what does this competency entail, and foremost, how can you develop it, if at all?
 And then, where do these ‘leaders’ take us?
 Does the goal play a role in leadership, or is it just the ability to run in front of the pack?

-The theory also reveals that leadership is about the direct and in-direct manipulation, in order to achieve a set target: so it is about goals and the way to have them achieved.
-Direct manipulation direct is referring to the ‘stick’ whereas in-direct manipulation to the ‘carrot’ (which nowadays are those incentives, which motivate those who are lead, to achieve the target).
-Direct manipulation it’s easy to link it to management, but the in-direct is quite more delicate to link it to a skill: for me, this requires competency to create incentives based on tangible visions, to be able to create something, to design!
-Design can be a ‘carrot’ that can drive the followers to get going and to perform.
-Design can be the tool by which leaders (and followers) can create relevance in what they do, and why they do it.
+The theory also reveals that leadership is about the direct and indirect manipulation to achieve a set target: it is about goals and how to achieve them.
+Direct manipulation refers to the ‘stick’, whereas indirect manipulation refers to the ‘carrot’ (which nowadays are the incentives that motivate those who are led to achieve the target).
+Direct manipulation is easy to link to management, but the indirect is much more delicate to link to a skill: for me, this requires the ability to create incentives based on tangible visions, to create something, to design!
+Design can be a ‘carrot’ that drives followers to get going and perform.
+Design can be the tool by which leaders (and followers) can create relevance in what they do and why they do it.
+If all have a clear purpose, it doesn’t need ‘sticks’ and ‘carrots’ anymore, just a little push in the right direction.

 Henry Mintzberg once said that leadership isn’t a skill but a form of art: you need creativity and vision to animate people to become intrinsically motivated to reach a goal.
+We need leaders who can create, and not just manage.

 Look around: do your ‘leaders’ have the ability to shape and create tangible visions you would follow?